Merci-chao/userChrome.js/README.md

 | `floatingBackdropOpacity` | How opaque the background of items covering the tab is when scrolling, available when `tabsUnderControlButtons` is `2` and `floatingBackdropClip` is `false`.
 The value should be from `0` to `100`. |
 | `hideEmptyPlaceholderWhenScrolling` | If there is no item in the upper left corner, hide the empty space in that corner when scrolling, available when `tabsUnderControlButtons` is `2`. |
 | `debugMode` | Mode for debugging, not for general use. |

-## Cautions
-- This script needs to override some functions of Firefox and requires `security.allow_unsafe_dangerous_privileged_evil_eval` to be enabled on Firefox 139+ for this purpose, which may weaken the security of your browser in some cases.
-The said setting is needed to be disabled through `about:config` manually after disabling or removing this script.
-Please note that and use this script at your own risk.
-- Since this script contains many sensitive layout calculations designed for native Firefox, any tab or tabs toolbar-related legacy extensions, user scripts or stylesheets may cause weird glitches and bugs.
-Please check your legacy extensions, scripts and stylesheets (if any) before and after applying this script.
-- This script is not fully compatible with Firefox's native tab groups feature when there are multiple rows:
-     - Dragging tab to create new group is unsupported;
-     - Drag animation is disabled when there are any tab groups, and some tab animation may be glitchy.
-- This script is developed for Windows and probably does not work on Linux and macOS.

 ## Changelog
 Version 2.6